MG-RAST/DRISEE/README.md

 ===

 Unzip the contents of DRISEE.zip into your folder of choice.
-A location in your PATH makes the most sense ? alternatively, add the location to your PATH.
+A location in your PATH makes the most sense; alternatively, add the location to your PATH.
 When it is unzipped, you will find three files:

        drisee.py           		(the main driving script)